 If you find flies are a problem around your composting toilet don’t automatically assume that they have come from the toilet.
 There may be flies moving in from elsewhere.
 You need to look around and see if there is something that’s providing a source of flies for example fruit flies or house flies maybe moving in from a nearby compost heap.

 These flies may lay eggs in your compost toilet and become a problem.
 There are things you can do to make it uncomfortable for flies.
-Using the fly spray killer may be necessary in extreme cases but there is much more natural method.
+Using the fly spray killer may be necessary in extreme cases but there is a much more natural method.
 Get yourself a bag of white lime (hydrated lime) and keep it somewhere dry because it has a tendency to go hard if it gets moist.

 Use the white lime powder, sprinkle a liberal helping over the surface of material in your compost solids chamber.
 This will have the effect of deterring the flies and it will probably kill any maggots that may have taken up residence.
 The white lime will not affect the composting of the solid material.
 It will possibly improve it and contribute to the process because it will help to neutralize any acidity in the mix.
 This will in turn help to accelerate the composting process.